Writing Tips – how to write a good description

 Writers often talk about sensory detail.
 What do they mean?

-Early on I remember asking for advice at a writer’s convention.
+Early on, I remember asking for advice at a writer’s convention.
 It sometimes felt like my descriptions would be lists.
-I described a person this way: hair, check, skin color, check, voice sounds like…, the body type …, and the clothes worn from top to bottom.
+I described a person this way: hair, check; skin color, check; voice sounds like…, the body type …, and the clothes worn from top to bottom.
 That is what my character looks like.

 Boring.
 Dull.

-They’re important details but not like this.
+They’re important details, but not like this.
 I still sometimes fall into this trap.
 So, how do you describe someone?
 Don’t limit yourself.
 Choose descriptions that aren’t just visual.

-Tip # 1 Uses multiple sensations
+Tip # 1 Use multiple sensations

 The best descriptions can evoke multiple senses: you hear it and see it.
 You smell it and taste it.
 Have you heard of synesthesia?
-A condition where colors and music and other sensations interconnect.
+A condition where colors and music, and other sensations interconnect.
 You perceive letters as certain specific colors.
 Music can smell or taste.

 I think writers need to evoke this in their readers.

-However, I am not a synthesis, even when I took a test at Synesthesia.com.
+However, I am not a synesthete, even when I took a test at Synesthesia.com.
 I wasn’t able to meditate to the music and have colors appear in my head.
 Numbers and months do not have a color attached to them.
 Not for me.

 Tip #2 Switch up your verbs and adjectives

-It offers a more sophisticated, or literary way of saying something.
+It offers a more sophisticated or literary way of saying something.
 ‘A clump of grass’ becomes a ‘tussock’.
 The surface of an object that’s ‘ wet and yielding’ use these words to describe it: ‘spongy, pulpy, mushy, squishy, oozy’.

-wet moss
+• wet moss

-or spongy moss
+• spongy moss

-or squishy moss
+• squishy moss

 Which one do you like better?